Trend Line

 Trend lines function as diagonal support and resistance.
 In an uptrend, the trend line acts as a support zone where traders expect buying interest.
 Approaching the trend line from above offers a potential entry point with a clear risk level: a stop loss just below the line.
 In a downtrend, the trend line acts as resistance where short sellers may add to positions.

 Trend line breaks are closely watched events.
 When an uptrend line that has held for several weeks is finally broken on heavy volume, it warns that the buyers who maintained the trend may be losing control.
-Traders use these breaks as signals to reduce long exposure or initiate short positions, though confirmation is important to avoid reacting to false breaks.
+Traders use these breaks as signals to reduce long exposure or initiate short positions, though confirmation matters if you want to avoid reacting to false breaks.

 Trend channels extend the concept by adding a parallel line on the opposite side of price action.
 An ascending channel has support at the lower trend line and resistance at the upper parallel line.
 Some traders buy bounces off the lower line and sell rallies to the upper line within the channel.